 You don’t build best-in-class teams by following the herd.
-Take a look at some of the questions that you can find even on the websites of many “brand name” employment agencies.
-Pretty ordinary.
+Look at the questions you can find even on the websites of many “brand name” employment agencies.
+Ordinary.

 It is shocking that anyone can even come up with a bank of useful questions without first:

 - Defining the job scope – what you expect the candidate to do.

 2. Defining the job requirement – the qualifications, the experience (or better yet, the expertise) and the intangibles (the human attributes) required to do the job.

 Only after you have defined the job scope and job requirements, will you know what to look for in a candidate.
 Then, and only then, can you formulate the questions to identify these attributes in a candidate.

 Customise every set of questions for the job scope and job requirement.

 Attend my course: “Interview Questions – Interview like a Professional HRM”.
 This will set you in the right direction.
 Over three thousand (3,000+) course participants have benefited.